miebach/lit-html-parcel/README.md

 The package `parcel-bundle` should not be added locally into the project as a dev dependency, otherwise there were problems and HMR did not work with the current dependencies.

-## Behaviour with Jasmine
+## Behaviour driven development and end-to-end testing

-see BEHAVIOUR.md
+With jasmine and puppeteer, see BEHAVIOUR.md

 ## Templates with `lit-html`